Evgeniy241984/Stock_Quotes/README.md

  A stock quotes application for Kottans FE 2021 Course.

-##A stock quotes application for Kottans FE 2021 Course.

 *This application will allow users to get acquainted with the general picture of the stock market,